- Dr. Brian Abelson

-Medial Pterygoid Muscle Origin: Superficial section: Tuberosity of maxilla, the pyramidal process of palatine bone; Deep section: Medial surface of the lateral pterygoid plate of the sphenoid bone, just deep to the lateral pterygoid muscle.
+The superficial section originates from the tuberosity of the maxilla and the pyramidal process of the palatine bone; the deep section originates from the medial surface of the lateral pterygoid plate of the sphenoid bone, situated deep to the lateral pterygoid muscle.

-Medial Pterygoid Muscle Insertion: Medial surface of ramus and angle of the mandible.
+The muscle inserts onto the medial surface of the ramus and angle of the mandible.

-Medial Pterygoid Muscle Innervation: Medial pterygoid branch of the mandibular division of the trigeminal nerve (CN V).
+The muscle is innervated by the medial pterygoid branch of the mandibular division of the trigeminal nerve (CN V).

 Medial Pterygoid Muscle Palpation:

-Medial Pterygoid Muscle Trigger points:
+Medial Pterygoid Muscle Trigger Points:

-Patients with a trigger point in the medial pterygoid often have associated trigger points in the masseter, temporalis, lateral pterygoid and SCM muscles.
+Patients with a trigger point in the medial pterygoid often have associated trigger points in the masseter, temporalis, lateral pterygoid, and SCM muscles.

 The Lateral Pterygoid Muscle

-The lateral pterygoid muscle plays a significant role in jaw movement and control.
-One of the things that makes the lateral pterygoid so interesting is that the superior head of this muscle is attached to the articular disc.
-(12) Tension in the lateral pterygoid could cause a progressive anterior displacement of the disc.
+The lateral pterygoid muscle is crucial for jaw movement and control.
+One unique aspect of this muscle is that its superior head is attached to the articular disc (12).
+Tension in the lateral pterygoid may lead to progressive anterior displacement of the disc.

-Lateral Pterygoid Muscle Origin: The Lateral Pterygoid has two heads.
-The upper head attaches to the greater wing of the Sphenoid bone, and the lower head originates from the surface of the lateral Plate of the Sphenoid bone.
+The Lateral Pterygoid has two heads.
+The upper head attaches to the greater wing of the sphenoid bone, while the lower head originates from the surface of the lateral plate of the sphenoid bone.

-The two heads converge to insert into the pterygoid fovea, on the front of the neck of the mandible (mandibular condyle).
+The two heads converge to insert into the pterygoid fovea on the front of the neck of the mandible (mandibular condyle).